golingon/lingon/docs/comparison.md

 We have tried to use other languages, but we found that Go was the best fit for our use case.
 We like the opinions that Go has and that let us focus on the problem at hand.

 - Python dependencies are just hell to manage, and we have seen a lot of issues with them.
-Also, it is not as strongly type as Go.
+Also, it is not as strongly typed as Go.
 - Javascript/Typescript have a steeper learning curve.
 We found that we would need to pull in a lot of dependencies to get the same result.
 - Rust is a great language but the learning curve is too steep for us to teach it.
-- Java/C# are great languages but their runtime dependency prevent us to easily share the code with others.
+- Java/C# are great languages but their runtime dependency prevents us from easily sharing code with others.

 ### Mimic